pkiel/notebook/_posts/2023-09-06-hypoxiaEnzymeAssays.md

 For this format, keep in mind the following:

-- The date shouldbe in the first coloumn in mm/dd/YYYY format, directly above the plates
+- The date should be in the first column in mm/dd/YYYY format, directly above the plates
-- In column N, list all plate names that match the map; one plate name per row
+- In column N, list all plate names that correspond with the map; one plate name per row
 - Leave at least one blank row between distinct plate maps
 - You can have multiple plates for one date and you can have multiple dates per excel file.